Lost in Space: Series history

 The show was conceptualized in 1965 with the filming of an unaired pilot episode titled "No Place to Hide".
 The plot of the pilot episode followed the mission of a ship called the Gemini 12, which was to take a single family on a 98-year journey to an Earth-like planet orbiting the star Alpha Centauri.
 The Gemini 12 was pushed off course due to an encounter with an asteroid, and the story centered on the adventures of the Robinson family, depicting them as a happy crew without internal conflicts.
 While many storylines in the later series focused primarily on Dr. Zachary Smith, a stowaway and saboteur played by Jonathan Harris, he was absent from the unaired pilot.
 His character was added after the series was commissioned for production.
 The pilot episode was first aired on television during a 1997 retrospective.

-CBS bought the series, turning down Star Trek in favor of Lost in Space.
+CBS bought the series in October 1964.
 Before the first episode was filmed, the characters Smith and the Robot were added, and the spaceship, originally named Gemini 12, was renamed the Jupiter 2 and redesigned.
 For budget considerations, a good part of the footage included in the pilot episode was reused, being carefully worked into the early series episodes.

 The first season emphasized the daily adventures of the Robinsons.
 The first half of season 1 dealt with the Robinson party trekking around the rocky terrain and stormy inland oceans of Priplanus in the Chariot to avoid extreme temperatures.
 However, the format of the show later changed to a "Monster of the Week" style, where stories were loosely based on fantasy and fairy tales.